 Online Schools in Pennsylvania

 The governor of Pennsylvania recently increased state funding for education by a whopping $338 million, bringing its total share of the 2013-14 state budget to over $11 billion.
-Governor Tom Corbett stated that the investment was necessary because "Pennsylvania's students deserve to have access to quality programs that will ensure their success in the future" (The Wall Street Journal, 2013).
+In an interview with The Wall Street Journal, Governor Tom Corbett said the investment was necessary because "Pennsylvania's students deserve to have access to quality programs that will ensure their success in the future."
 With this influx of funding, Pennsylvania schools can hire new teachers, improve facilities, and strengthen higher education.
 This may also help colleges and universities expand their online degree offerings, extending educational opportunities to more students in the state.
 Often more flexible and convenient than traditional classroom learning, online programs can allow Pennsylvanians to pursue a degree at their own pace, from anywhere with an Internet connection.

 Online Education Resources for Students in Pennsylvania